nightwatchjs/nightwatch-docs/guide/using-nightwatch/using-page-objects.md

 #### A Simple Page Object

-As of [TODO insert version] Nightwatch provides a qclean and simple DSL for creating a page objects.
+As of [TODO insert version] Nightwatch provides a clean and simple DSL for creating a page objects.
 The page object is simply an object containing properties that describe the page.
 Each page object needs to be located in a separate file, located into a designated folder.
 Nightwatch reads the page objects from the folder specified in the `page_objects_path` configuration property.

 The `page_objects_path` property can also be an array of folders, allowing you thus to logically split the page objects into smaller groups.